mlswg/mls-architecture/draft-ietf-mls-architecture.md

 A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key bound by its credential.

-The AS is considered an abstract layer by the MLS specification and part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.
+The AS is considered an abstract layer by the MLS specification; part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.
 The following examples illustrate the breadth of this concept: